THE NATIONAL ARCHAEOLOGICAL MUSEUM OF LOCRI EPIZEPHYRII

 phone number provided to verify any possible change before you

-start your travel to reach the Museum and the Archaeological Area.
+start your travel to reach the Museums and/or the Archaeological Area.

 MUSEUM - Frontside entrance path